phlex-ruby/phlex.fun/pages/rails/helpers.md

 }
 ```

-Using these is equvalent to passing the output of the original Rails helpers to `unsafe_raw`, e.g:
+Using these is equivalent to passing the output of the original Rails helpers to `unsafe_raw`, e.g:

 ```ruby
 unsafe_raw helpers.javascript_include_tag